mohmmedfathi/microbiome-analysis/readme.md

 the combination of Spark and HDFS provides a versatile and scalable platform for data processing, making it well-suited for a wide range of tasks including ML processing, graph analysis, genome assembly, and bioinformatics using R and Bioconducto

+### conclusion
+**By following the instructions and examples provided in this repository**, you will be able to leverage **Hadoop and Spark** to efficiently analyze metagenomics data in a distributed manner.
+Whether you are working with a small-scale dataset or dealing with big data, Hadoop and Spark can help you process and analyze the data effectively, enabling you to gain valuable insights into the microbial communities.

+We hope that this repository serves as a valuable resource for researchers and practitioners in the field of metagenomics analysis.
+By harnessing the power of Hadoop and Spark, you can unlock new possibilities in understanding and exploring the complex world of microbiomes.